 When a message is published on the SNS topic, the back-end should publish a new message and the client will show a new message incoming, not the subscription.

 In this article, we walked through how to leverage the Apollo and GraphQL libraries to implement GraphQL Subscriptions over Web Sockets on AWS.

 GraphQL Subscriptions are a powerful method to model event-based communication between web services.
 They can provide technology like WebSockets type safety and expressiveness that make APIs safer and easier to use.
-Furthermore, AWS API Gateway and Lambda provide infrastructure that can make any WebSocket implementation highly scalable and flexible
+Furthermore, AWS API Gateway and Lambda provide the infrastructure that can make any WebSocket implementation highly scalable and flexible.